yanagiba/swift-lint/README.md

 Both the [Swift Abstract Syntax Tree](https://github.com/yanagiba/swift-ast) and the Swift Lint are in active development.
 Though many features are implemented, some with limitations.

+Swift Lint doesn't modify your code, therefore, the tool is _good enough_ to be deployed in production environment while we are working hard on it.
+Please be cautious with bugs, edge cases and false positives (issues and pull requests are welcomed).

 Please also check out the [status](https://github.com/yanagiba/swift-ast#a-work-in-progress) from [swift-ast](https://github.com/yanagiba/swift-ast).

 ## Requirements